scottvr/gtrsnipe/README.md

 By default gtrsnipe will try to infer hammer-on/pull-off performance technique articulations based on the timing of the notes.
 You can disable this (for straight-picking transcriptions) with `--no-articulations`

+gtrsnipe tries to intelligently find the best neck and fingering positions and has a fretboard mapper and sscoring algorithm that is unavoidably shaped by my *subjective* opinions and skills as a player but it  does its best to avoid *objectively* impossible fingerings.

 ## Installation

 ```